iterative/vscode-dvc/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/fb243c31ea059c0038b2/test_coverage)](https://codeclimate.com/repos/608b5886f52398018b00264c/test_coverage)

 Run, compare, visualize, and track machine learning experiments right in VS Code.
-This extension uses open-source tool [DVC](https://dvc.org/) and does not require additional services or databases.
-It enables other DVC features as well!
+This extension uses [DVC](https://dvc.org/), an open-source data versioning and ML experiment management tool.
+No additional services or databases are required.

-- **Experiment bookkeeping**: Activate a visual system to record training data, parameters, and metrics on top of [Git](https://git-scm.com/).
-Use it to navigate your experiments, compare their results, and find the best ML model.
+- **Experiment bookkeeping**: Activate a visual interface to record training data, parameters, and metrics on top of [Git](https://git-scm.com/).
+Use it to navigate your experiments, compare their results, and find the best ML models.
 - **Visualization**: Plot experiment data in a customizable View.
 - **Live tracking**: Capture and see metrics changing in real time.
 - **Reproducibility**: Reliably get back to any previous experiment.
 Run it